 This is a required class for any senior who is not enrolled in AP Literature and Composition.
 The objective of the course is to prepare students for college-level research and writing.
-Students will read non-fiction texts and evaluate them for their use of the principles of rhetoric and composition.
-Writing assignments are designed to reinforce and extend skills in critical reading, research, and expository writing, which students develop in sophomore and junior years.
+Students will read non-fiction texts and evaluate them for their use of the principles of composition.
 Students will be guided through the stages of writing a college-level research paper with special emphasis on selecting and utilizing quality sources and the process of revision.
-Completion of the research paper for this class (or AP Literature and Composition) is a requirement for graduation.
+The research paper must be successfully completed to receive credit for this course-it is also a graduation requirement.

-Prerequisite: An 85% average over four quarters in Honors American Literature is required.
+Prerequisite: An 85% average in Honors American Literature, or 93% average in CP American Literature, and teacher recommendation, are required.